-Dell products with standby power must be unplugged before you open the case.
-Systems that incorporate standby power are powered while turned off.
+Dell products with standby power must be unplugged before you open the back cover.
+Systems that are equipped with standby power are powered while turned off.
 The internal power enables the computer to be remotely turned on (Wake-on-LAN) and suspended into a sleep mode and has other advanced power management features.